Show You the Way to Go: Personnel

+Certifications

 Dannii Minogue version

-Australian singer Dannii Minogue's version of "Show You the Way to Go" was produced by Bruce Forest and Andy Whitmore and was the first single released from her second album, Get into You.
+Australian singer Dannii Minogue's version of "Show You the Way to Go" was produced by Bruce Forest and Andy Whitmore and was the first single released from her second album, Get into You (1993).
 In 1992, it appeared on the NME charity album Ruby Trax, before being remixed and released as a single, reaching No. 30 on the UK Singles Chart in August of that year.

 Critical reception

-Larry Flick from Billboard called it "her strongest single to date", adding that "the cut sports a rich, soul-splashed house groove and a nicely matured vocal by Dannii."
+Larry Flick from Billboard magazine named 'Show You the Way to Go' "her strongest single to date", noting that it "sports a rich, soul-splashed house groove and a nicely matured vocal by Dannii."
 Alan Jones from Music Week described the song as "bright, breezy and inconsequential".
+Andrew Perry from Select said it was "an especially lifeless cover".